teamdunno/obfuscatemail/README.md

 Email addresses should never been displayed by an api unless specifically requested by a recently authentified user.

-This node.js library gives the options to obfuscate email addresses will leaving them partly identifiable by owners.
+This node.js library gives the options to obfuscate email addresses will leaving them more or less identifiable.

 ```sh
 npm install obfuscate-mail